Mumbai: Portuguese and British rule

 The Mughal Empire, founded in 1526, was the dominant power in the Indian subcontinent during the mid-16th century.
 Growing apprehensive of the power of the Mughal emperor Humayun, Sultan Bahadur Shah of Gujarat was obliged to sign the Treaty of Bassein with the Portuguese Empire on 23 December 1534.
 According to the treaty, the Seven Islands of Bombay, the nearby strategic town of Bassein and its dependencies were offered to the Portuguese.
 The territories were later surrendered on 25 October 1535.

 The Portuguese were actively involved in the foundation and growth of their Roman Catholic religious orders in Bombay.
 They called the islands by various names, which finally took the written form Bombaim.
 The islands were leased to several Portuguese officers during their regime.
 The Portuguese Franciscans and Jesuits built several churches in the city, prominent being the St. Michael's Church at Mahim (1534), St. John the Baptist Church at Andheri (1579), St. Andrew's Church at Bandra (1580), and Gloria Church at Byculla (1632).
 The Portuguese also built several fortifications around the city like the Bombay Castle, Castella de Aguada (Castelo da Aguada or Bandra Fort), and Madh Fort.
-The English were in constant struggle with the Portuguese vying for hegemony over Bombay, as they recognised its strategic natural harbour and its natural isolation from land attacks.
-By the middle of the 17th century the growing power of the Dutch Empire forced the English to acquire a station in western India.
+The English were in constant struggle with the Portuguese vying for hegemony over Mumbai, as they recognised its strategic natural harbour and its natural isolation from land attacks.
+By the middle of the 17th century, the growing power of the Dutch Empire forced the English to acquire a station in western India.
 On 11 May 1661, the marriage treaty of Charles II of England and Catherine of Braganza, daughter of King John IV of Portugal, placed the islands in possession of the English Empire, as part of Catherine's dowry to Charles.
 However, Salsette, Bassein, Mazagaon, Parel, Worli, Sion, Dharavi, and Wadala still remained under Portuguese possession.
 From 1665 to 1666, the English managed to acquire Mahim, Sion, Dharavi, and Wadala.

 In accordance with the Royal Charter of 27 March 1668, England leased these islands to the English East India Company in 1668 for a sum of £10 per annum.
 The population quickly rose from 10,000 in 1661, to 60,000 in 1675.
 The islands were subsequently attacked by Yakut Khan, the Muslim Koli admiral of the Mughal Empire, in October 1672, Rickloffe van Goen, the Governor-General of Dutch India on 20 February 1673, and Siddi admiral Sambal on 10 October 1673.